 The Compensation Committee will administer the 2020 Plan with respect to awards granted to employees.
-The Compensation Committee has delegated such authority to Exelon's Chief Executive Officer and the most senior Human Resources officer with respect to awards granted to employees other than executive officers, subject to the following limits: shares subject to stock options and SARs granted in any year may not exceed 1,200,000 shares in the aggregate or 40,000 shares to any one employee; shares subject to other types of awards (restricted stock, restricted stock units, performance shares, performance units and deferred stock units) granted in any year may not exceed 600,000 shares in the aggregate or 20,000 shares to any one employee.
+The Compensation Committee has delegated such authority to Exelon's Chief Executive Officer and the most senior Human Resources officer with respect to awards granted to employees other than executive officers, subject to the following limits: shares subject to stock options and SARs granted in any year may not exceed 1,200,000 shares in the aggregate or 40,000 shares to any one employee; shares subject to other types of awards (restricted stock units) granted in any year may not exceed 600,000 shares in the aggregate or 20,000 shares to any one employee.